Caribbean Business Aviation Guide: 2024-2025 Peak Season Planning Tips

 Territorial considerations

 The islands of Guadeloupe and Martinique are both French territories, and the requirements to operate to these locations are the same as operating to France.
 For charter operations, no pilot may be over age 65, but a pilot aged 60-64 may fly as second in command (SIC).
-Additionally, charter operators must complete a Foreign Operator Questionnaire (FOQ) prior to operation and have it approved by French CAA, and this can involve a week or two to accomplish if this is the first application.
+Additionally, charter operators must complete a Foreign Operator Questionnaire (FOQ) prior to operation and have it approved by French CAA.
+This can take a week or two to accomplish if this is the first application.

 Documentation requirements

-Other than for Cuba, there are no mandates for private operators to submit documentation prior to arrival.
+Other than for Cuba, there are no mandates for private operators to submit documentation before arrival.
 However, charter operators must always provide CAA with specific documentation in advance.
 While requirements vary from island to island, charter operators may need to provide documents such as:

 • Air Operator Certificate